cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

 --
 ```

-Note that the query for two partiotions is the same.
+Note that the query for two partitions is the same.
 It's the reason why **all
 partitions** will be update.

-Well, how to fix this and update only august partiotion?
+Well, how to fix this and update only august partition?
 We can use the
 [`FITER_PARAMS`](https://cube.dev/docs/schema/reference/cube#filter-params) for
 that!